nbittich/adana/README.md

 ### Builtin functions

-There are multiple built-in functions available.
+There are several built-in functions available.

-You already seen `length` to find the length of an array or string, `include` to include a script inside the repl and `println` to print something.
+You already have seen `length` to find the length of an array or string, `include` to include a script inside the repl and `println` to print something.

-Here are the built in functions available:
+Here are a list of built in functions available:

 | name         | description                                           | example                            |